lexionbear/mlmodels/README.md

 ## Contact

-If you find inaccurate model descriptions or would like to add new ones, contact me at:
+If you find inaccurate model descriptions or would like to add new ones, feel free to leave a note at Github

-* 6fenxls@gmail.com